-- 11.2 Proposals funded through 'unsupported borrowing' on the General Fund impact the 'Minimum Revenue Provision' (MRP) estimate for future years, which effectively is a method of calculating the estimated repayment of that internal borrowing.
+- 10.2 Proposals funded through 'unsupported borrowing' on the General Fund impact the 'Minimum Revenue Provision' (MRP) estimate for future years, which effectively is a method of calculating the estimated repayment of that internal borrowing.
 MRP is funded through revenue, and so an increase in capital expenditure plans funded through unsupported borrowing, increases expenditure on the General Fund in respect of MRP.
-The proposals below constitute new capital schemes only. - 11.3 The total General Fund programme for 2023/24 is £2.333m, consisting of slippage and new schemes. - 11.4 Slippage of £1.745k is assumed on the General Fund: £300k Brocks Hill construction, £300k "Invest to Save" (pending the identification of suitable projects), £495k Sports facilities, £80k replacement Finance ERP system upgrade, £36k for Oadby Pool and £51k originally set aside for capital maintenance of Bushloe House and the car park, which has now been reprofiled into future years for the purposes of maintaining Brocks Hill.
-In addition to this there was £484k of Fleet replacement slippage due to long lead time on vehicles. - 11.5 The total of the General Fund new schemes are as were presented as part of the draft budget and total £579k.
-There has been one change; the inclusion of the air quality monitor that was omitted from the draft. - 11.5.1 £35k for Multi use basketball / football court at Freer Park, Carlton Drive, Wigston to fund installation of an all-weather, fenced, level surfaced basketball and football combination play area. - 11.5.2 £15k for Tree Works All Saints and St Wistans. - 11.5.3 £5k for Repairs to Roll of Honour. - 11.5.4 £7.5K for Partial Replacement of Christmas Lights. - 11.5.5 £5.6K for an Air Quality Monitor on Blaby Road - 11.5.6 £510k for Vehicle Refurbishment This forms part of a rolling capital budget to ensure the fleet programme is undertaken.
+The proposals below constitute new capital schemes only. - 10.3 The total General Fund programme for 2023/24 is £2.283m, consisting of slippage and new schemes. - 10.4 Slippage of £1.746k is assumed on the General Fund: £300k Brocks Hill construction, £300k "Invest to Save" (pending the identification of suitable projects), £495k Sports facilities, £80k replacement Finance ERP system upgrade, £36k for Oadby Pool and £51k originally set aside for capital maintenance of Bushloe House and the car park, which has now been reprofiled into future years for the purposes of maintaining Brocks Hill.
+In addition to this there was £484k of Fleet replacement slippage due to long lead time on vehicles. - 10.5 The total of the General Fund new schemes are as presented as part of the draft budget and total £579k, and compromise of - 10.5.1 £35k for Multi use basketball / football court at Freer Park, Carlton Drive, Wigston to fund installation of an all-weather, fenced, level surfaced basketball and football combination play area. - 10.5.2 £15k for Tree Works All Saints and St Wistans. - 10.5.3 £5k for Repairs to Roll of Honour. - 10.5.4 £7.5K for Partial Replacement of Christmas Lights. - 10.5.5 £5.6K for an Air Quality Monitor on Blaby Road - 10.5.6 £510k for Vehicle Refurbishment This forms part of a rolling capital budget to ensure the fleet programme is undertaken.
 The capital provision for 2024/25 2027/28 is also set to allow the service to order vehicles in time, allowing for lengthy lead-in times.